freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 You will want to [build the translated client locally](how-to-enable-new-languages.md) to see if the titles have the right length.
 Each title must stay on a single line and not go to a new line.

-### How to update the trending articles in the cdn
+### How to Update the Trending Articles in the CDN

 The file in the CDN repository is the file `universal/trending/<language>.yaml`.